 Final Thought

-And there you have it, the Asus Zenfone 10 after using it as my full-time smartphone for two weeks.
-I have to say, I absolutely love having this phone in my shorts and carrying it around all day.
+And there you have it: the Asus Zenfone 10 after using it as my full-time smartphone for two weeks.
+I absolutely love carrying this phone around all day.
 It’s been a lot of fun to use.
 The only aspect that didn’t fully win me over was the camera.
 If optics are a big priority for you and you want the best-looking photos at any time of day, I would suggest considering the Pixel instead.
-However, apart from that minor grumble, I adored every other aspect of the Asus Zenfone 10.
+However, apart from that minor grumble, I adored every other aspect.

-It’s gloriously compact, with its wonderful design. it still offers a powerful performance, fantastic battery life, and features like a headphone jack, which you don’t find on most other flagship phones.
+It’s gloriously compact with its wonderful design.
+It still offers powerful performance, fantastic battery life, and features like a headphone jack, which you don’t find on most other flagship phones.
 On top of all that, it’s more affordable than devices like the Galaxy S23 Ultra and many other super-premium smartphones.
-That’s my take on it, but I’m curious to hear what you guys think of the Asus Zenfone 10.
-Share your thoughts in the comments.

 -